 Is Extended Breastfeeding Good or Bad For Your Baby?

-Extended breastfeeding is a term used when you are breastfeeding a child that is more than a year old.
-The World Health Organization (WHO) defines extended breastfeeding as “any breastfeeding after the age of 6 months and up to two years or beyond”.
+Extended Breastfeeding is a term used when you are breastfeeding a child that is more than a year old.
+The World Health Organization (WHO) defines extended Breastfeeding as “any breastfeeding after six months and up to two years or beyond.”

-In other countries, feeding a child beyond the first 12 months is common.
-For example, the number of women who breastfeed their children beyond 12 months is: 99% in Nepal, 98% in Malawi, 97% in Zambia, 96% in Ghana.
+Feeding a child beyond the first 12 months is typical in other countries.
+For example, the number of women who breastfeed their children beyond 12 months is 99% in Nepal, 98% in Malawi, 97% in Zambia, and 96% in Ghana.
 You can go to this UNICEF site for more worldwide breastfeeding statistics.
 In North America, breastfeeding an older child is somewhat rare.
 Perhaps “rare” is not the right word.
-It certainly occurs, but you don’t SEE it very often because women nurse their children in private.
+It occurs, but you don’t SEE it often because women privately nurse their children.

 Extended breastfeeding

-Some North Americans perceive extended breastfeeding as being “not right”.
+Some North Americans perceive extended Breastfeeding as being “not right.”
 They have the misconception that there is a sexual relationship (or the potential of a sexual relationship) between mother and child.
-North Americans are just not used to seeing an older child latched onto his mother’s breast.
-In fact, there is nothing wrong with extended breastfeeding.
+North Americans are not used to seeing an older child latched onto his mother’s breast.
+There is nothing wrong with extended Breastfeeding.

 Benefits of Extended Breastfeeding

-There are many benefits associated with extended breastfeeding such as improved cognitive development in children, decreased risk of allergies, infections and illness among others but there are also some risks associated with it as well.
+There are many benefits associated with extended Breastfeeding, such as improved cognitive development in children and decreased risk of allergies, infections, and illness, among others.
+Still, there are also some risks associated with it.

-Mostly the benefits of extended breastfeeding are the same as those for breastfeeding a baby under one year of age.
+Primarily, the benefits of extended Breastfeeding are the same as those for breastfeeding a baby under one year of age.
 Breast milk contains:

 • nutrients (for energy and growth),